burkebrunson/personal-website/content/post/getting-started/index.md

 ---
-title: Welcome to my Blog (WIP)
+title: A non-technical guide on making a clean personal website for professionals (WIP)
-subtitle: I've been busy setting up a blog using Wowchemy, a website builder for Hugo, the same tool I've been using for a while to build my personal webpage.
+subtitle: How to set up a professional personal website using Wowchemy, a website builder for Hugo, with the clean Academic theme.

 # Summary for listings and search engines
-summary: I've been busy setting up a blog using Wowchemy, a website builder for Hugo, the same tool I've been using for a while to build my personal webpage.
+summary: How to set up a professional personal website using Wowchemy, a website builder for Hugo, with the clean Academic theme.

 # Link this post with a project
 projects: []